 Meditation Sets the Course for Discovery of the True Self

 Personal identity is a deep philosophical problem, both East and West.
 And philosophers have been arguing about these questions for thousands of years precisely because they are essential to our well-being.

 In my article on personal identity called, The Cartography of Persons: Setting a Course for Self-Discovery I explore the ideas of synchronic and diachronic identity2.
 These are philosophical terms of art that boil down to who we are in the moment and over time.

-These are important questions to seek an answer for because there is freedom in understanding.
-And meditation gives us first-hand access to the answers, such that and over time, freedom arises as we discover the true self, or come to know thy-self, as the Greeks would say.
+These are important questions to seek an answer to because there is freedom in understanding.
+And meditation gives us first-hand access to the answers, such that over time, freedom arises as we discover the true self, or come to know thy-self, as the Greeks would say.

 The enlightenment project is a project of the evolution of your consciousness.
 And the evolution of consciousness is key to living a good life.
 If you can make this idea of the development of consciousness central to your life, then your life’s direction moves you to a deeper quality of well-being, regardless of circumstance.

 By understanding who we are and how we are, we are able to live to our fullest potential.
 Indeed, our fullest potential is expressed from within the view that is an understanding of who we are really, in truth.